Advice for businesses and jobseekers

 The Scottish Government announced changes to non-domestic rates for the financial year 2020/21 to help businesses deal with the impact of COVID-19.
 A further amendment to the scheme on 15 April 2020 was implemented from 5 May 2020.

-The Scottish Government Coronavirus Business Support Fund
+The Scottish Government Coronavirus Business Support Fund - closes at 5pm on Friday 10 July 2020

 The Scottish Government Coronavirus Business Support Fund is being administered by Local Authorities.
 It consists of the Small Business Grant Fund and the Retail, Hospitality and Leisure Grant Fund.

-Eligible business ratepayers can apply for these grant funds up until 31 March 2021.
 The grants are aimed at helping to keep small and medium-sized companies in business and keep productive capacity so that they can recover.
 Their intention is to:

 - Protect jobs